ruchamahabal/hello-react/3_functional_component/README.md

 - JSX is Javascript XML (not the full form)
 - Allows us to add HTML-like syntax in javascript
-- We can assign JSX to const.
+- We can write JSX as expressions
 - JSX does not cause any performance difference because it's transpiling into the same HTML code, under the hood.
-- If someone injects malicious JS code in your branch, they can get access to cookies, sessions, passwords, etc. JSX prevents cross-site scripting and injection attacks.
+- If someone injects malicious JS code in your console, they can get access to cookies, sessions, passwords, etc. JSX prevents cross-site scripting and injection attacks.
 It escapes/sanitizes the code for better security.

 ### Difference between JSX and createElement